sampsyo/home/_drafts/toppicks14.md

 * ["Memory Persistency,"][persistency] by Steven Pelley, Peter M. Chen, and Thomas F. Wenisch.

   For drawing a connection between memory ordering in multiprocessors and the equivalent in systems that mix non-volatile main memory with volatile caches.
 The future seems inevitable: systems will get non-volatile main memories, they will combine them with volatile on-chip state, and programmability bugbears will abound.
-As with the HRF paper, I love this paper for the questions that "memory persistency" poses.
+As with the HRF paper, I love this paper for the questions that it poses.

 * ["PipeCheck: Specifying and Verifying Microarchitectural Enforcement of Memory Consistency Models,"][pipecheck] by Daniel Lustig, Michael Pellauer, and Margaret Martonosi.